Letter from Gus

 Most mechanics will dismiss it because it is contrary to what they've

-been told.
-Heating and air conditioning contractors, service companies, safety and code enforcement authorities and
+been told or taught in school.
+Heating and air conditioning contractors, service companies, safety and code

-had a number of contractors contact me with rather harsh words.
-Many of them dislike that fact that I've painted
+also had a number of contractors tell me they dislike that fact that I've painted the entire HVAC

 What Can You Do to Protect